Jeremy Pena Player Props: Astros vs. Dodgers

 - Pena is batting .253 with 16 doubles, a triple, eight home runs and 17 walks.

-- Pena has had at least one RBI in 27.1% of his games this season (19 of 70), with more than one RBI seven times (10.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- Pena has driven in a run in 19 games this season (26.8%), including seven games with more than one RBI (9.9%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 29 games this year (40.8%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.